 Bergamot, Lemongrass & Ginger

-A zesty, zingy, uplifting fragrance which is very effective at easing respiratory issues.
+A zesty, zingy, uplifting fragrance that is very effective at easing respiratory issues.

 Lime, Rosemary & Eucalyptus

-A wonderful scent to diffuse or burn in the summer to repel fly’s and other insects.
+A wonderful scent to diffuse or burn in the summer to repel flies and other insects.

 Clearing & Refreshing